 If you desire to be baptized at RBC, please click on the Online Interest Form link below to give us some basic information about yourself.
 That will start the process.

-Next, we’ll help you set up a time to meet with a staff pastor (for adults) or our Children’s Ministry Pastor, Mike Meyers (for children) for a face-to-face interview.
+Next, we’ll help you set up a time to meet with a staff pastor (for adults) or our Children’s Ministry Director, Tony Cho (for children) for a face-to-face interview.
 We’d simply like to hear your story and why you’d like to be baptized.

 After you’ve been interviewed, we’ll set up a time to video you sharing your story.
 Please come prepared to give the 2 minute version of your testimony, including what baptism is and what has lead you to the point of being baptized.
 We usually film 2-3 takes, so as much as you are able, be prepared to articulate your story the same way a few times.
 Here are some examples of baptism videos from previous baptism candidates.

 (In order to help you prepare for the interview and video, you may find it helpful read over this Testimony Preparation Document.
 This document will help you think through how to articulate your salvation testimony and tell your story.)